- Bolder looks

 Is the 2021 GMC Yukon a good-looking SUV?

 The 2021 Yukon draws heavily from the Sierra 1500 from which it's based and stubs a bigger grille into the truck’s snout—depending on trim level.

-So far, GMC has only detailed the luxury Denali and off-road-adjacent AT4 trim levels, each with their respective looks.
-The Denali goes all-in on chrome with a big, honeycomb chrome grille up front, surrounded by chrome above and below.
+So far, GMC has only shown us the luxury Denali and off-road-adjacent AT4 trim levels, each with their respective looks.
+The Denali goes all-in on chrome up front with a big, honeycomb chrome grille up front, surrounded by chrome above and below.
 C-shaped LED lights frame the badge, which floats toward the top in the ocean of chrome.

 More chrome?
 Sure.
 The fog lights have chrome surrounds, and the body sides have chrome too.

 The AT4 version subs in black and matte black in place of the Denali’s chrome and adds accents such as red tow hooks and visible skid plating to boost its macho resume.